tidbcloud/tisqleditor/packages/extensions/cur-sql-gutter/README.md

 # @tidbcloud/codemirror-extension-cur-sql-gutter

-This extension listens the editor selection change, and shows gutter for the selected statements to make it highlight.
+This extension listens the editor selection change, and shows gutter for the SQL statement around the cursor position to make it highlight.

 ## Installation